 - Make sure the product you are going to shoot for actually exists.
 I have heard of models shooting for supplements and magazines that don’t actually exist.
 It should be pretty easy to find out.
 A little research is all it takes.
 If you can’t buy the product online, that should tell you something.

-- I know this happens from time to time, but just in the first three weeks of January alone, I have had 7 people impersonate me on Facebook and reach out to models.
+- I know this happens from time to time, but just in the first three weeks of January alone, I have had 7 people impersonate me, reaching out to models on various social media platforms.
 Please be cautious when receiving messages from photographers on there.
 If they only have a few friends and the account isn’t very old, that should be a good warning sign.

 - Be weary of those that speak of other photographers negatively as a way to encourage you to work with them.
 Business reasons aside, it shows a lack of integrity and simple human courtesy.